nodelogicau/semcal/docs/index.md

 ## Introduction

 The Internet was designed to connect multiple disparate nodes spread across many different networks.
-And whilst it was intended to promote decentralisation of data, we increasingly see data siloed in proprietary systems for financial gain.
+And whilst it was intended to promote decentralisation of data, we increasingly see data siloed in applications with little or no interoperability with other systems.

+Common protocols for interoperability are often an afterthought for many modern applications, instead focusing on their own custom APIs and protocols.
+Whilst APIs are useful, it just isn't practical to implement all of the APIs defined by applications for interoperability.

 ### Open Standards

-To protect user rights to data ownership and control, we must strive to implement and evolve open standards, such as those defined by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
-In this way we ensure maximum interoperability and data portability.
+To maximise the usefulness of data, and protect user rights to data ownership, we must strive to implement and evolve open standards, such as those defined by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
+In this way we ensure system interoperability and data portability.

 ### The Semantic Web